pkemp/mongoose-query-parser/README.md

 #### This is a fork from: [mongoose-quey-parser](https://github.com/leodinas-hao/mongoose-query-parser)

-Convert url query string to MongooseJs friendly query object including advanced filtering, sorting, population, string template, type casting and many more...
+Convert url query string to MongooseJs friendly query object including advanced filtering, sorting, lean, population, string template, type casting and many more...

 The library is built highly inspired by [api-query-params](https://github.com/loris/api-query-params)

 ## Features

-- Supports the most of MongoDB operators (`$in`, `$regexp`, `$exists`) and features including skip, sort, limit & MongooseJS population
+- Supports the most of MongoDB operators (`$in`, `$regexp`, `$exists`) and features including skip, sort, limit, lean & MongooseJS population
 - Auto type casting of `Number`, `RegExp`, `Date`, `Boolean` and `null`
 - String templates/predefined queries (i.e. `firstName=${my_vip_list}`)
 - Allows customization of keys and options in query string